graezykev/normalise-your-git-commit-and-push/steps.md

 ## 8. Tailor your Commit Message Format

-The [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0/#summary) may not fulfill your team's requirement.
+The [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0/#summary) may not fulfil your team's requirement.

 Sometimes you need to customise your rules.

-For instance, your team is using [Jira](https://www.atlassian.com/software/jira) for project and product management as well as issue tracking etc., you and your teammates make an appointment that, every commit should have a Jira ticket id, so you can trace back the real motivation (a product requirement, a technical optimization, a bug, etc.) of every code chage.
+For instance, your team is using [Jira](https://www.atlassian.com/software/jira) for project and product management as well as issue tracking etc., you and your teammates make an appointment that, every commit should have a Jira ticket ID, so you can trace back the real motivation (a product requirement, a technical optimization, a bug, etc.) of every code change.

 To do this, edit your `commitlint.config.js` as below: